tmpreston/docs-2/docs/guides/controller.md

 }
 ```

 To create a subcontroller, start with creating a controller for your model.
-After that, defined it as a subcontrolller inside the main controller with the following code
+After that, define it as a subcontrolller inside the main controller with the following code:

 ```fsharp
     subController "/yourModel" yourModelController